WPCD-Workflows/documentation/source/old/itm/public/xml/imports_sorted_by_author.rst

 -  Current status of the ETS (present at the JET TFT meeting): pdf
    (768K)
--  ITM plans with respect to Integrated Modelling, in particular with respect to “Burn and Particle Control” (presented at EFDA meeting on Fuelling and Particle Control, Session: Burn and Particle Control, March 2009):
+-  EU-IM plans with respect to Integrated Modelling, in particular with respect to “Burn and Particle Control” (presented at EFDA meeting on Fuelling and Particle Control, Session: Burn and Particle Control, March 2009):